 Exhibit 1 below ranks job types by their median wage rate and plots this against their probability of automation.
 It shows that those jobs at the most risk from automation tend, on average, to be low-paid jobs.
 So automation has the potential to act as a regressive income tax on the unskilled and thus further widen income disparities.

-Source: The Bank of England, BNP Paribas Investment Partners, as of 12 November 2015
+Source: The Bank of England, BNP Paribas Asset Management, as of 12 November 2015

 If automation does displace the numbers of jobs envisaged by the BOE’s research there will be profound consequences for labour markets, namely: